Monday, May 18

 AI is rapidly transforming clinical development, and we are approaching a future where frontier AI models will outperform humans in complex reasoning tasks.
 To have the maximum impact on improving patient outcomes, AstraZeneca is applying AI across oncology R&D to help deliver on its bold ambition of one day eliminating cancer as a cause of death.

 Join this session to explore how Agentic AI accelerates every step of your financial workflow—from protocol ingestion to budgeting, contracting, payments, and analytics.
 Learn how an AI-powered unified platform eliminates disparate silos, automates manual processes, and delivers measurable business value.
-Explore real-world AI use cases where your team's role shifts from doing to reviewing, enabling faster decisions and ensuring patient and site success.
+Explore real-world AI-use cases where your team's role shifts from doing, to reviewing, enabling faster decisions and ensuring patient and site success.

 Refreshment Break in the Exhibit Hall